 What It’s About

 Friends, my love for this podcast is soooooo deep.
 Comedian Chris Garcia tells the story of his recently deceased father, an immigrant who struggled when he came to the US.
 Chris tells his story in a way that brings you into his father’s life.
-If you want to develop empathy in your students or an understanding of the immigrant’s experience, this is one way to do it.
+If you want to develop empathy in your students or expose them to one immigrant’s experience, this is a great way to do it.

 Also, if I might add, Chris Garcia is a really cool guy.
 When I reached out to him about making resources for his podcast, he offered to zoom with my class.
 And he did!
 We met him!
 He talked to us all about the podcast, his life, and it was one of my best days ever.

 Have students jot down key points about the story as they listen like characterization, conflict, and the history of Cuba.

 Then, give students the assignment of interviewing a family member and completing a short memoir of this person.